dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 All the above classes derive from the abstract <xref:Microsoft.Maui.Controls.Shapes.PathSegment> class.

 The segments within a <xref:Microsoft.Maui.Controls.Shapes.PathFigure> are combined into a single geometric shape with the end point of each segment being the start point of the next segment.
-The `StartPoint` property of a <xref:Microsoft.Maui.Controls.Shapes.PathFigure> specifies the point from which the first segment is drawn.
+The <xref:Microsoft.Maui.Controls.Shapes.PathFigure.StartPoint> property of a <xref:Microsoft.Maui.Controls.Shapes.PathFigure> specifies the point from which the first segment is drawn.
 Each subsequent segment starts at the end point of the previous segment.
-For example, a vertical line from `10,50` to `10,150` can be defined by setting the `StartPoint` property to `10,50` and creating a <xref:Microsoft.Maui.Controls.Shapes.LineSegment> with a `Point` property setting of `10,150`:
+For example, a vertical line from `10,50` to `10,150` can be defined by setting the <xref:Microsoft.Maui.Controls.Shapes.PathFigure.StartPoint> property to `10,50` and creating a <xref:Microsoft.Maui.Controls.Shapes.LineSegment> with a `Point` property setting of `10,150`:

 ```xaml
 <Path Stroke="Black">